tldr-pages/tldr/pages/common/git-utimes.md

 `git utimes`

-- Change files modification time that are newer than their last commit date, preserving original modification time of files that were committed from the local repo:
+- Change files modification time that are newer than their last commit date, preserving original modification time of files that were committed from the local repository:

 `git utimes --newer`